 I am pretty new to paleo and to be honest I did not know too much about it at all.

-My first thoughts was that it was again a new wonder diet and would help you lose weight and stay healthy without doing anything and keep eating your favorite food and snacks.
+My first thoughts were that it was again a new wonder diet and would help you lose weight and stay healthy without doing anything and keep eating your favorite food and snacks.

 Yes, I know I am sometimes a little sarcastic when I write about these wonder diets because I do not believe in one cure for all.

-If you take in consideration that most of our modern medicine is derived from a plant based medicine and then patent for selling.
+If you take into consideration that most of our modern medicine is derived from a plant-based medicine and then patent for selling.
 You have another proving point for the theory behind the paleo diet.

 What is a paleo diet